ze/vector-test/README.md

     }
 }

+// the table is modeled like this.
-println(table) // NOTE: the table below is prettier than what it actually is.
+// NOTE: the below table is far prettier than the actual result when printing.
 /*
 A B[15]             C[16]
 0 0                 0